Stay Away from Reservoirs!

-“Understandably, a reservoir or dam can look like the perfect place to cool down and have some fun with friends.
+However, as Maynard Cousley, Acting Head of Water at NI Water, explains, there is a very real danger lying beneath the water: ''Understandably, a reservoir can look like the perfect place to cool down and have some fun with friends.
 Water may look safe, but it can be dangerous, which is why people need to learn to spot and keep away from dangers.
 You may swim well in a warm indoor pool, but that does not mean that you will be able to swim in cold water.

-- Hidden currents: there can be strong underwater currents, which can trouble even the most confident of swimmers.
+- Hidden currents and outlet pipes.
+There can be strong underwater currents, which can trouble even the most confident of swimmers.
+Powerful suction from these hidden outlet pipes can have disastrous consequences for those attempting to swim or play around reservoirs.

 - There may be hidden debris or underwater hazards which can cause injury, including weeds and plants, which can entangle you under the water.